 It is it is.
 So

 I think everybody please buy this book.
-I’ve been in this industry 20 years.
+I’ve been in this industry for 20 years.
 And I’ll take the cover off real quick.
-But, you know, if you look through my copy of the book, I don’t know if you’ll be able to see, it doesn’t look like you can but I highlighted I highlighted the hell out of this.
-So I mean, it’s an amazing book, I cannot recommend it more, our happy to viewers, check it out.
-And I you know, if if only 10% of the people could do you know, what Benjamin and Nicky did for their son Asher and their own futures?
+But, you know, if you look through my copy of the book, I don’t know if you’ll be able to see it, it doesn’t look like you can but I highlighted I highlighted the hell out of this.
+So I mean, it’s an amazing book, I cannot recommend it more, we are happy to viewers, check it out.
+And if only 10% of the people could do you know, what Benjamin and Nicky did for their son Asher and their own futures?